 Read Why Gluten-Free Flour Blends Vary to learn more about this.

-🔑 Sandi says: TIP: Let the cake cool completely before frosting it.
+🔑 Pro TIP: Let the cake cool completely before frosting it.
 Otherwise, your frosting could melt.
 If you are in a hurry, cool your cake in the refrigerator.

-I used Toll House Chocolate Curls that I found at my local grocery store to top the cake.
+- I used Toll House Chocolate Curls, which I found at my local grocery store, to top the cake.
 If you want to make your own chocolate shavings or curls, this easy tutorial on how to make chocolate shavings is easy to follow.

 If you want to bake more chocolate recipes, try these moist Gluten-Free Chocolate Brownies.
 Need a quick chocolate cake recipe but don’t want to bake?
 Try this Gluten-Free Chocolate Mug Cake recipe!

-This chocolate cake would make an incredible Gluten-Free Wedding Cake.
+This gluten free chocolate cake recipe would make an incredible Gluten-Free Wedding Cake.
 If you want more decorating ideas, this wedding cake recipe article has a lot of great tips and tricks.
 I also share my favorite cake-baking and decorating tools to make cake-baking and decorating even easier!

 My dearest friend is now following a gluten free diet.
 This cake was my first foray in baking for her — holy heck, she LOVED it! and even the non gluten free people loved it.
 Its nice to make something to rave reviews while still following their dietary requests.
 Ill be making this often!”